Experience the Rich History of the Santa Ynez Valley

 Santa Ynez Valley Historical Museum offers a variety of exciting educational programs for your students.
 We work with educators to adapt our tours to focus on their specific curriculum needs and goals.

-Special exhibits include the Yosemite Stagecoach and film produced by John Copeland, local filmmaker and SYVHM Board member.
+Special exhibits include the Yosemite Stagecoach and a film produced by John Copeland, a local filmmaker and SYVHM Board member.

 As part of your tour, your class can visit the historic Santa Ynez Library, established in 1912.